They're often feeling a tremendous sense of guilt and responsibility, even though they had nothing to do with this adult decision to end a marriage.

 I recommend that couples going through a divorce with kids first create a plan as to how and when to break the news and tell the children about their divorce.
 Ideally, the conversation should happen in person, with both parents and all children present.

-Parents should also anticipate any questions their kids may have and how to answer them.
+Divorcing parents should also anticipate any questions their kids may have and how to answer them.
 Children may need some time to process the news, so make sure to let them know that they can talk to either parent whenever they need to.

-If your child is having trouble coping with the divorce, a therapist can help them develop tools to work through their feelings during this difficult time."
+If your young child is having trouble coping with the divorce, a therapist can help them develop tools to work through their feelings during this difficult time."

 To learn more about Nathalie, visit her profile on Psychology Today.